 Investment Objective.
-The objective of the Sub-Fund is to achieve a long-term return in excess of the Benchmark by actively investing primarily in a portfolio of investment grade Euro denominated corporate debt securities.
+The objective of the Sub-Fund is to achieve a long-term return in excess of the Benchmark by actively investing primarily in a portfolio of large and mid-capitalisation companies, globally.

 Investment Policy.
-The Sub-Fund aims to invest at least 67% of its assets (excluding assets held for ancillary liquidity purposes) in investment grade Euro denominated corporate debt securities.
-Issuers of these securities may be located in any country, including emerging markets.
+The Sub-Fund aims to invest at least 67% of its assets (excluding assets held for ancillary liquidity purposes) in equity securities of companies, globally.
+Companies issuing these securities may be located in any country, including developed and emerging markets.